Bowen’s Reaction Series

 At the lowest temperatures (around 600–700°C), the remaining magma is silica-rich and forms felsic minerals, including:

-• Potas feldspar
+• Potash feldspar

 • Muscovite mica